SuhiG/rasengan.github.io/_portfolio/zeeman.md

 <div style="text-align: justify">
 where $x_{N+1}$ is an auxiliary amplitude to match the size of the Zeeman term to the interaction term and to transform the Zeeman term to an additional interaction term.
 As indicated in eq. (\ref{auxamp}), the injection field is reformulated only by the interaction term given in $J_{rr'} \in \mathbb{R}^{(N+1) \times (N+1)}$ and $x \in \mathbb{R}^{(N+1)}$.
 The extended coupling matrix can be constructed by giving additional column and row vectors as $J_{r N+1} = \zeta h_{r}$ and $J_{N+1 r’} = \zeta h_{r’}$, and taking $J_{N+1,N+1}=0$.
 Currently, CIMs only support two-body interactions, which makes this method effective. </div> [paper 1](https://arxiv.org/abs/arXiv:2105.10535)  <br>

-**Chaotic Amplitude Control [Method proposed in this project]**
+**Chaotic Amplitude Control <span style="color:red">[Method proposed in this project]</span>**

 <div style="text-align: justify">
 The realisation of Zeeman term using the Chaotic Amplitude method was first proposed by Inui $\textit{et al}$.
 CAC is a technique that was proposed by Leleu $\textit{et al.,}$ to overcome the problem of amplitude inhomogeneity in CIM.
 With CAC, the amplitudes of OPO pulses are forced to equalize to a set target value while forcefully correcting inhomogeneities resulting in a chaotic behavior which may result in escaping from local minima in the energy landscape.
-By scaling the Zeeman terms with target amplitude to match the interaction term, Inui \textit{et al.,} proposed an efficient approach for implementing Zeeman terms in CIM as follows. </div> [Chaotic Amplitude method](https://doi.org/10.1103/PhysRevLett.122.040607) [Inui](https://doi.org/10.1038/s42005-022-00927-x) <br>
+By scaling the Zeeman terms with target amplitude to match the interaction term, Inui $\textit{et al.,}$ proposed an efficient approach for implementing Zeeman terms in CIM as follows. </div> [Chaotic Amplitude method](https://doi.org/10.1103/PhysRevLett.122.040607) [Inui](https://doi.org/10.1038/s42005-022-00927-x) <br>

 <div style="text-align: center">
 $$